 the regulation of your bodily fluids.

-However, most people consume way too much sodium in the form of salt.
+Unfortunately, most people will consume way too much sodium in the form of salt.

-In addition, the overconsumption of sugar and diuretics like caffeine also deplete potassium which equals "Big Problems!"
+To top it off, many people have developed addictions that include the over-consumption of sugar and diuretics like caffeine or alcohol that will also deplete potassium which equals

 What is Potassium/Sodium Salt?